Changing the Default CFM Logic

 For plans with multiple accounts of the same Type (e.g., a client with two TFSAs) the default logic is to contribute to or withdraw from the accounts on a proportional basis.
 You can change this default by switching the CFM Method from Proportional (based on value) to Sequential (based on order).

-With the default CFM Method of Proportional (based on value), if there is $10,000 to deposit to non-registered accounts and you have a non-reg with $50,000 and a non-reg with $150,000 as of that year in the plan (and neither account has been overridden), then $2,500 will be deposited to the first account and $7,500 will be deposited to the second account.
-This approach is ideal for quick illustrations as it will help maintain the desired asset allocation and return assumptions in the plan.
+With the default CFM Method of Proportional (based on value), an automatic contribution to multiple accounts of the same time will be allocated proportionately based on the value of each account.
+This approach is ideal for quick illustrations as it will help maintain the desired asset allocation and return assumptions.

-You can change the order of Capital Assets by moving an account up a row in the table on the Scenario Setup > Assets page and then clicking Save Order once you've reached your desired list.
+You can change the order of Financial Assets by moving an account up a row in the table on the Scenario Setup -> Assets page and then clicking Save Order once you've reached your desired list.
 If you have Sequential (based on order) selected for your CFM Method, these changes will impact the results of your projection.

 4